Faxraddin/Faxraddin/README.md

 Framework: Next.js for server-rendered React applications How to Reach Me

-You can reach out to me via email at reydivonay@gmail.com or connect with me on LinkedIn.
+You can reach out to me via email at reydivonay@gmail.com.

 Fun Fact